martenc/infinity/README.md

 infinity
 ========

-Demo application like Toggl using codegnitor
+Demo application like Toggl using codegnitor and Backbone JS